 Microservices and Microservice Architecture Explained

-Everybody seems to be doing microservices these days, so what are microservices (or microservice architecture) and how does it affect your architecture?
+If your system still runs with traditional monolithic architecture, you may have started looking to make a change.
+Everybody seems to be doing microservices these days, so what are the differences between a monolithic system vs microservices (or microservice architecture), and how do these differences affect your business?

-However, developers discovered that a small error in one small area of the web site programming could bring down the whole web site.
-They also discovered that the code powering their applications tended to be tightly coupled.
-This meant that individual pieces of code were hard to re-use elsewhere and so a lot of copying and pasting happened!
-This led to having to maintain multiple redundant copies of similar code which was frustrating and expensive.
+- The code powering monolithic architecture in applications tended to be tightly coupled.
+This means that individual pieces of code were hard to re-use elsewhere, which led to many developers having to maintain multiple redundant copies of similar code.
+This was frustrating and expensive.

-In a wider perspective, the tight coupling of code and creation of a single, big system meant that entire business operations and capabilities were copied and pasted between applications, rather than being easily re-usable between applications.
-This also meant that testing effort was duplicated between systems that performed similar business operations.
+- Testing effort was duplicated between systems that performed similar business operations.
 For example, a pricing system re-used (copied and pasted) between systems could only be tested as part of testing the system as a whole.
-So if pricing changes were made, every system that included a variant of the pricing logic would need to be tested.
+So, if pricing changes were made, every system that included a variant of the pricing logic would need to be tested.

-Deployment also proved to be harder than expected.
+- Deployment proved to be harder than expected.
 Although deploying a single large system sounded easy, it meant that updates to very small parts of the overall system required the entire system to be redeployed.
-This meant downtime for unrelated aspects of the system which was inconvenient for users.
+This meant downtime for unrelated aspects of the system, which was inconvenient for users.